rmariano/vim-config/README.rst

 Development
 -----------

-If you want to try the project, and tweak the settings, I would recommend to clone the repository, and use the development deployment, which creates symlinks of the files in this project, like:
+If you want to try the project, and tweak the settings, I would recommend you to clone the repository, and use the development deployment, which creates symlinks of the files in this project, like:

 .. code:: bash